-Both parties urge the Court to consider how the government's Section 702 targeting and minimization procedures would be applied to the 2014 Directives.
+Both parties urge the Court to consider how the government's Section 702 targeting and minimization procedures would be applied to in assessing the lawfulness of the 2014 Directives.
 See generally Petition at 9-13; Response at 1.
 Accordingly, a review of those procedures and their implementation is instructive.